TanoojSeelam/Integrated-Analysis-on-Meal-Classification/README.md

 ## Overview ℹ️

-The Artificial Pancreas Medical Control System is a software project aimed at developing an automated control system for managing blood glucose levels in individuals with diabetes.
-This repository contains the source code and documentation for the project.
+The Artificial Pancreas Medical Control System is designed to utilize data mining techniques on large datasets represented in CSV format.
+The system is intended to aid in medical control and management, particularly focusing on diabetes management through artificial pancreas technology.

-## Features 🚀
+## ✨ Features

-- **Automated Insulin Delivery**: Utilizes algorithms to automatically regulate insulin delivery based on real-time glucose monitoring.
-- **User Interface**: Provides a user-friendly interface for patients to monitor their glucose levels and adjust settings.
-- **Data Logging**: Records glucose levels, insulin dosages, and other relevant data for analysis and review.
-- **Customization**: Allows customization of control algorithms and settings to suit individual patient needs.
+- **Data Analysis**: Utilizes advanced data mining techniques to extract insights from large CSV datasets.
+- **Medical Control**: Aims to assist in medical decision-making, particularly in the realm of diabetes management.
+- **Artificial Pancreas**: Focuses on integrating artificial pancreas technology into the medical control system.

-## Installation 🛠️
+## 💻 Usage

-To install the Artificial Pancreas Medical Control System, follow these steps:

-1. Clone the repository:
+1. **Clone the Repository**: Clone this repository to your local machine using the following command:

    ```bash
    git clone https://github.com/TanoojSeelam/Artificial-Pancreas-medical-control-system.git